Wedding Photography is not copy and paste

 Every wedding is different…

-And therefore every wedding requires a different approach and 100% of my care and attention.
+And therefore every one requires a different approach to the wedding photography and 100% of my care and attention.
 I can’t just rock up to the venue and do what I did last week.
 While most weddings do follow a vaguely similar timeline in the UK, there are a large number of other things that differ wildly from wedding to wedding.

-Obviously this is one of the key differences and different venues can require different approaches from the photographer.
-For example, Coombe Abbey is a very large wedding venue with lovely grounds.
+Obviously this is one of the key differences and different venues can require different approaches to the wedding photography.
+For example, Coombe Abbey is a very large venue with lovely grounds.

 I love themed weddings and I’ve photographed a fair few now!
 The theme can be quite subtle, as at Caroline and John’s wedding.
 They were both avid gamers so it was important to get some of the little details in the photos.